orlovol/flow_memorygame/README.md

 [Live version](https://hey-sancho.github.io/flow_memorygame/index.html) of the game.

+## Setup

+I've included a [simple install guide](INSTALL.md) that should get you up and running.
+It focuses on minimal working setup for compiling Flow code using JavaScript target.
+Its Linux-only, but the steps are roughly the same for other OSes.

 ## Contents

 This project is written as an example of Flow capabilites and as a simple tutorial to learn the language.